dgatf/msrc/README.md

 Optionally, for Hobbywing Flyfun and APD F-series, a PWM signal can be generated from the RPM telemetry value.

-Check your ESC firmware is not VBAR version  .
+Check your ESC firmware is not VBAR version.
 Telemetry port is the program port.
 It is a servo male plug on the ESC

 - Values for current when throttle is low (up to 25%, depending on model) may not be reliable.
 If getting high or noisy current values when throttle is low, adjust _Current_thresold_.
 Below this throttle percentage (0-100%), current values will be 0A
 - Set _Max Current_ to the peak current of the ESC (eg: 80A: _Max Current_ 100)